Making use of every bit of roof: BYD in Pingshan, China

 For a more detailed description of this project and other examples of the practical application of BIPV in solar architecture and building services, please visit the Internet portal Solar Age.
 (HS/mfo)

-You can now sign up for our upcoming pv Guided Tours in May 2019.
+You can now sign up for our upcoming pv Guided Tours at The smarter E Europe (Intersolar Europe, ees Europe, Power2Drive, EM-Power) in Munich in May 2019.

 For more articles on energy storage, please click here.

 Stay informed, subscribe to our twice-weekly newsletter.